kivoux/ESP-VP/README.md

 Unique color for the Director (optimized for use with my DKG script)

-This ESP includes everything you need for a smooth and informative in-game experience.
+This ESP includes everything you need for being so silly.